-The projects focus on understanding and supporting people’s own choices and efforts to rebuild and self-recover following natural disasters.
-The overall aim of the project is to inform humanitarian shelter practice and improve its impact.
+The project focuses on understanding and supporting people’s own choices and efforts to rebuild and self-recover following disasters.
+The overall aim of the project is to better understand the self-recovery process to inform humanitarian shelter practice, ensuring construction of safer, healthier homes.

-The case for self-recovery - article in Forced Migration Review by CARE's shelter team experts Bill Flinn, Holly Schofield and Luisa Miranda Morel on the sectors development of effective and appropriate approaches to supporting the practice of self-recovery for affected people
+The case for self-recovery – article in Forced Migration Review by CARE’s self-recovery research team on the sector’s development of effective and appropriate approaches to supporting the practice of self-recovery for affected people

 The Indashyikirwa ('champions of change' in Kinyarwanda) project is a gender based violence (GBV) prevention programme that was implemented in 14 sectors across seven districts of Rwanda from 2015 to 2019.

 Written by Clare Daly